Top 10 Best Sites

 The answer is no.

-But there are a couple things women can do to politely say no to sex and preserve a budding relationship.
+There are a couple things women can do to politely say no to sex and preserve a budding relationship.

 Sandra Metts, whose work at Illinois State University focuses on sexual communication, says: